Life Sketch

 Heritage

 Peery and his three siblings—David Harold, Richard John, and Virginia—were born in Ogden, Utah, where they lived until 1911, when the family moved to Porterville, California, to purchase and manage orange groves.
 Two years after moving to California, Sarah Peery found herself widowed with four young children.
-Peery was the oldest at twelve.
+Peery was the oldest at 12.
 Determined to provide for her family, Sarah worked hard caring for the orange groves.

-Though the church had not yet reached Porterville, Sarah wanted her family to stay connected with their religion and relatives.
+Though the Church had not yet reached Porterville, Sarah wanted her family to stay connected with their religion and relatives.
 She drove her four children back to Utah three times—in 1915, 1917, and 1919.
 “Mother had courage,” recalled Peery.
-“She kept our contacts with your family in Utah and the church there.
+“She kept our contacts with your family in Utah and the Church there.
 She was a wonderful mother.”

 After his father passed away, Peery took on a paternal role in his family that lasted throughout his life.
 He assumed early responsibility for his family’s finances and wisely invested to help provide for and increase his siblings’ inheritances.
 “My father always taught us to respect and honor family members,” said Richard.
 “Family always came first for him.”